the-expanse/SideQuestWiki/Updated-my-Quest-recently-and-now-it-won't-connect-to-SideQuest.md

 then you should see

 `oculus device`

-from there you should be able to find find the
+if it dose not appear try to locate the "show compatible drivers" box in one of the windows and un-check it, from there you should be able to find find the

 `oculus composite adb interface`